 5. Secure your WordPress website

 welcome01 are just not enough.
 Use a password manager like 1Password or LastPass and pick a 20+ character password instead.
-WordPress also has a number of plugins for two-factor verification, so adding that to your website is easy as pie as well.
-Do it.
+WordPress also has several plugins for two-factor verification, so adding that to your website is easy as pie as well.
+Please do it.

-There is more you can do, of course, please read our article detailing WordPress security in a few easy steps.
+Of course, there is more you can do; please read our article detailing WordPress security in a few easy steps.
 We’ll highlight some of the recommendations below.

 5.1.
 Make regular backups

 The next thing we’d like you to do is create regular backups.
-In case your site gets hacked, or something else goes wrong — for instance, when updating a plugin or theme —, it’s important that you revert that change in a heartbeat.
+If your site gets hacked or something else goes wrong — for instance, when updating a plugin or theme —you must revert that change in a heartbeat.
 Regular backups make sure that this can be done.

 In WordPress, there is a wide range of backup options to choose from.
-Several plugin developers have created nice software solutions for you, so you don’t have the technical hassle of that backup.
+Several plugin developers have created excellent software solutions for you, so you don’t have the technical hassle of that backup.

 5.2.
 Harden your setup

 Hardening your setup starts with picking the right hosting company for your WordPress website.
 That’s just the start, as every host will do its best to help you out, but it’ll still be your responsibility to harden your setup.
-Also, tools like Cloudflare are good friends for any company/website in this.
+Also, tools like Cloudflare are good friends for any company/website.

 An easy first step is to limit login attempts.
-By limiting the number of times people can try to log in to your website — closing your login form after five false logins, for example — you are hardening your install against brute force attacks and other malicious acts targeting that form.
+By limiting the number of times, people can try to log in to your website — closing your login form after five false logins, for example — you are hardening your installation against brute force attacks and other malicious acts targeting that form.

-The next thing you need to do is to make sure that your WordPress install, including plugins and themes, is always up-to-date.
+The next thing you need to do is ensure that your WordPress install, including plugins and themes, is always up-to-date.
 Updates might fix security issues as well.
 Make sure to check for updates and keep your WordPress installation up-to-date regularly.

-Another important thing to realize is that you deal with security every time you add a new user or writer to your WordPress install.
+Another essential thing to realize is that you deal with security whenever you add a new user or writer to your WordPress install.
 There’s an article in the WordPress Codex regarding Roles and Capabilities you should read.
-It comes down to giving permissions only to those that need it when they need it and only for the time they need it.
-No need to give a guest blogger administrative rights to your website, right?
+It comes down to giving permissions only to those who need it when needed and only for the time they need it.
+There is no need to provide a guest blogger administrative rights to your website, right?

-Authentication Keys and Salts work in conjunction with each other to protect your cookies and passwords in transit between the browser and web server.
+Authentication Keys and Salts work in conjunction to protect your cookies and passwords in transit between the browser and web server.
 Make sure to change these keys when installing a new WordPress instance.

-Another easy fix that we’d like to mention is to make sure your template files can’t be edited from the WordPress backend.
+Another easy fix we’d like to mention is ensuring your template files can’t be edited from the WordPress backend.
 You can do this in Appearance → Editor.
-When a hacker managed to get past your login form, this is really the easiest way to add evil code to your website.
+When a hacker gets past your login form, this is the easiest way to add malicious code to your website.
 Hardening this involves changing your

 5.3.
 Use monitoring and logging

 Security is an ongoing process.
-You need to keep a keen eye on any breaches and keep your website as secure as possible.
+You must keep a keen eye on any breaches and keep your website as secure as possible.
 You could put part of your WordPress security in the hands of, for instance, a company like Sucuri.
 In case of a hack, they’ll fix this asap.
-For your own monitoring, you could check your site regularly with their Sitecheck tool.
-A couple of plugins can help you secure your WordPress site by, for instance, monitoring files on your server, like WordFence, iThemes or Sucuri.
+You could check your site regularly with their Sitecheck tool for your monitoring.
+Some plugins can help you secure your WordPress site by, for instance, monitoring files on your server, like WordFence, iThemes, or Sucuri.
 Pick your plugin of choice as long as you make sure that security is monitored.

-It can also be useful to just keep track of everything that’s happening on your websites like file changes and logged-in users.
-There are several plugins and tools for that as well, like WP Security Audit Log.
-Keeping track of these things makes sure that you can find irregularities in your install and act on these, or find what happened when in case of a security issue.
+It can also be helpful to keep track of everything happening on your websites, like file changes and logged-in users.
+Several plugins and tools exist, like WP Security Audit Log.
+Keeping track of these things makes sure that you can find irregularities in your installation and act on these or find what happened when in case of a security issue.

 6. Cater to your mobile visitors

-Take one look around, and you’ll notice that our mobile devices are becoming the de facto way of browsing the web, even when we’re at home, lying on our couch.
+Take one look around, and you’ll notice that our mobile devices are becoming the de facto way of browsing the web, even when we’re lying on our couch at home.
 But we don’t visit mobile websites — we visit websites.
 See your mobile and desktop site as one entity.
 You, as a website owner, need to cater to your visitors.

-According to Statcounter, mobile market share surpassed desktop market share almost all of 2018.
-This means that if you are only optimizing for desktop visitors, you are not optimizing for most of your visitors.
+Some years ago, the mobile market share surpassed the desktop market share.
+If you are only optimizing for desktop visitors, you are not optimizing for most of your visitors.
 Of course, it depends on your specific niche since those numbers could be different.
 Google Analytics can give you the exact numbers for your site.